verdaux/BookNotes/Phrases/Impressors 16.md

 - [ ] Can plug in the USB in 2 tries
 - [ ] Are you an engineer?
 No?
 But you've heard the words
 - [ ] You're good at answering questions
+- [ ] Who's your "nobody knows them but me" artist?